genesiscommunitysuccess/docs/docs/tutorials/quick-guides/Loading feed data/loading-feed-data.md

 ---

 Some feeds provide static sets of data that you can download for processing by your application.
 A good example is traded data from an exchange.
-This exercise shows you how to load these data files. in the case, we shall use Bloomberg issuance data.
+This exercise shows you how to load these data files.
+In this case, we shall use Bloomberg issuance data.
 We shall load this, parse it to reformat it to Genesis format, then place it in a staging table in a Genesis application.
 Once it is in the staging table, the data can be passed to other tables within the application.